ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+BE CAREFUL WHAT You SAY.
+In speaking of
 another&#x27;s faults, Pray ddn&#x27;t forget your
 own -Remember those in homies of glass
 Should seldom throw a stone. -If we have